dechabot/server-side-extension/examples/python/ColumnOperations/README.md

 ```

 In the same class we have defined both the `get_arguments` and `evaluate` methods.
-The parameters are fetched based on data type and if the data type is not supported, an error is raised.
+Parameters are fetched based on data type and if the data type is not supported, an error is raised.
 The `evaluate` method does the evaluating of the script itself, as well as transforming the result to the desired form, bundled rows.

 ```python
 class ScriptEval: